 Another challenge of separate viewfinders was that they often had one focal length only.
 If the main photographic lens was a zoom lens that was used to change the focal length, the separate viewfinder not longer provided a realistic preview.
 Some improved versions of separate viewfinders had parallax-corrections and features to align with the focal length of the photo-taking lens.
 However, there were more limitations that could not be corrected in a reasonable way, such as the lack of previewing the scene with photographic filters applied to the main lens.

 This use of light from the photo-taking lens is the reason why DSLR cameras do not suffer from parallax error and the photographer can view a scene that does not differ from the scene the sensor will record.
+This solution also covers zoom lenses that can change their field of view.
 DSLR cameras also have a number of very sophisticated auxiliary devices incorporated into the viewfinder unit.
-The following sub-chapters will explain each of these in great detail.
+The following chapters will explain each of these in great detail.

 The images above show the detailed paths of light for some bundles of rays from a photo scene.
 The white bundle of light is emitted from the center point of that photo scene.
 The cyan and green bundles of light are emitted from the lateral edges of that scene.